-Republic of Macedonia has a low proportion of enterprises that provide conditions for a continuous learning of their workers, which has an impact on the productivity of workers.
-In 2010, about 2.9% of employed participated in the formal education system, whereas 1.7% in non-formal education (courses, seminars, conferences and other educational activities).
+The Republic of Macedonia has a low proportion of enterprises that provide conditions for a continuous learning of their workers, which has an impact on the productivity of workers.
+In 2010, about 2.9% (compared to 2.8% in 2015) of employed participated in the formal education system, whereas 1.7% (0.9%) in 2015) in non-formal education (courses, seminars, conferences and other educational activities).
 Along the gender lines, females are more likely to undertake education, both formal and non-formal.
 Job related reasons for participation in non-formal education dominate for both genders.